 Kids are expensive, so no matter what your current financial situation is, any extra money that you weren’t expecting is a good news story.
 And now, there’s an easy way to find out if the Canada Revenue Agency owes you some cash.

-The CRA recently launched a new feature on its site called “Uncashed cheques.”
+A couple of years ago, the CRA launched a new feature on its site called “Uncashed cheques.”
 Essentially, with a couple of clicks, you can find out if the CRA owes you some money, dating back to as long as you’ve been filing taxes.
+And as it turns out, LOTS of people are owed money.
+Last week, the government announced that it is holding $1.4 billion in uncashed cheques!

 Why would the CRA owe you money?

 Let’s say they snail-mailed you a cheque years ago but it was lost in the mail, or was sent to your old address and never got forwarded.
-Or maybe you received the cheque it but forgot to deposit it, or lost it before you could, then forgot about it.
+Or maybe you received the cheque, but forgot to deposit it, or lost it before you could, then forgot about it.
 There are myriad reasons the government might owe you some money, but do you really care what the reason is?
 Just check already!
-Here’s how:

 1. Log in to your CRA account online.
 It’s called the “My Account” portal.
 Click here for info and/or to sign in.
 Note: If you don’t have a log-in for the CRA, you can log in using your username and password for your online banking.
 They’ve made it really easy!

-4. From there, you’ll be able to see a list of every uncashed cheque owed to you.
+4. From there, you’ll be able to see a list of every uncashed cheque owed to you, if there are any.
 It will display the payment type (e.g., GST payment), the payment date and the amount.